Santa Teresa, Costa Rica

 Province of Puntarenas

-Santa Teresa Travel Guide
+Santa Teresa

 Santa Teresa, like other coastal villages on the Nicoya Peninsula, started as a remote fishing village, relying on agriculture, cattle ranch and small-scale fishing.
-Today, tourism is the main source of income of most families, and the town hosts surf camps, yoga retreats, and both luxury and budget accommodations.
+Today, tourism is the main source of income for most families, and the town hosts surf camps, yoga retreats and both luxury and budget accommodations.
+The highlight of the area are the gorgeous beaches.

 Things to do in Santa Teresa